 - Fresh Besan (optional): If making fresh besan, mill your channa dal in your grain mill.

 - Add Leavening : Add Eno fruit salt or baking soda right before steaming and mix gently.
-Don't overmix it, just until you have incorporated it into the batter.
+Don't over mix it, just until you have incorporated it into the batter.
+Over the years I have started using baking soda over eno as I prefer the results better.

-- Steam Dhokla : Once the steamer or the water in the Instant Pot is heated, place a trivet followed by the pan.
-Close the lid, seal the vent and pressure cook on normal for 15 minutes until a knife inserted comes out clean.
+- Pour & Steam Dhokla : Pour the batter into the inserts or pans evenly.
+Once the steamer or the water in the Instant Pot is heated, place a trivet followed by the pan.
+Close the lid, seal the vent and pressure cook on normal for 15 minutes followed by a quick release .
+To make sure its cooked insert a toothpick and it should come out clean.

-- Temper the Khaman : Heat oil, add mustard seeds, urad dal, curry leaves, and chilies for tempering.
-Pour tempering over dhokla, and garnish with chopped cilantro and grated coconut.
+- Temper : Pour tempering over dhokla, and garnish with chopped cilantro and grated coconut.

-- Serve : Cut dhokla into pieces and serve warm or at room temperature.
+- Serve : Cut dhokla into pieces and serve warm or at room temperature with green chutney.

 Anvita's Hack to Make a Large Batch for a Party